 - sesame oil

-- ground black pepper
+- black pepper

 - cayenne pepper - optional, for a spicy kick.

-- cilantro - optional, for garnish.
+- cilantro - optional, to add when serving for garnish.

 How to Make the Best Lemongrass Chicken